 Altitude 1,463 feet

-Greensboro, on the shores of Caspian Lake, has been a resort town since the 1800’s.
-There is a large summer community around the lake which supports various musical and educational activities.
+Greensboro, on the shores of Caspian Lake, has been a resort town since the 1800s.
+There is a large summer community around the lake that supports various musical and educational activities.
 On the south side of the lake a stone block house was built in 1789 to defend the “Bayley-Hazen Military Road” and nearby is a historic granite memorial.

 Greensboro has extensive cross-country ski trails and one of the best small parks around – Barr Hill.
 From this vantage, it’s possible to see all the distant mountain ranges.
 Enjoy the area’s organically grown produce, artisanal cheeses, Vermont crafters, and artisans.

 Greensboro Bend, the location of a train depot, is so named because of the horseshoe bend the railroad takes through the village.